kaspth/oaken/README.md

 >
 > It's made cross-environment shared data, data prepping for demos, edge-case tests, and overall development much more reliable & shareable across a team
 > [@tcannonfodder](https://github.com/tcannonfodder)

+## Design goals

+### Consistent data & constrained Ruby

+We're using `accounts.create` and such instead of `Account.create!` to help enforce consistency & constrain your Ruby usage.
+This also allows for extra features like `defaults` and helpers that take way less to implement.

+### Pick up in 1 hour or less

+We don't want to be a costly DSL that takes ages to learn and relearn when you come back to it.

+We're aiming for a time-to-understand of less than an hour.
+Same goes for the internals, if you dive in, it should ideally take less than 1 hour to comprehend most of it.

+### Similar ideas to Pkl

+We share similar [sentiments to the Pkl configuration language](https://pkl-lang.org/main/current/introduction/comparison.html).
+You may find the ideas helpful before using Oaken.

+Oddly enough Oaken came out before Pkl, I just read the ideas here and went "yes, exactly!"

 ## Setup